hassan-anees/hassananees/src/content/posts/automation-anthology-exchange-mobile-device-management-via-azure-automation-accounts.md

 pubDate: 2025-08-17
 draft: true
 ---
-Most people find Exchange Online management a bit tedious when dealing multiple users.
+Most people find Exchange Online management a bit tedious when dealing with multiple users.
 Plenty of time is spent in either on-boarding, off-boarding or incident response procedures.

 This article will demonstrate how you can alleviate these pain points with Automation accounts.
 For those coming from AWS, the equivalent would be Systems Manager.
 For those starting fresh, think of Automation accounts as cloud-hosted scripts that handle automating a specific task.

 I'm going to walk you through how you can use Azure Automation accounts to tap into Exchange Online.
 You'll learn how to:

-1. Create a Azure Automation account and managed identity
+1. Create an Azure Automation account and managed identity

 2. Assign permissions to managed identities